 Similar rules apply to a serving chopstick.

-Likewise, reusable chopsticks are less common and you will see in Asia lots of disposable wooden chopsticks.
-Which is good as they are more environmentally friendly than plastic chopsticks.
+Likewise, reusable style of chopsticks are not often used or common and you will see in Asia many styles of disposable wooden chopsticks.
+Which is good as they are much more environmentally good than the plastic chopsticks.

 4. Do not leave chopsticks crossed

 Under Japanese etiquette people would directly assume that if you happen to leave your chopsticks crossed or in the top of the rice bowl, this means you feel unhappy and unsatisfied with the meal.
 Similar to Korean chopsticks – many of the cultures in Asia follow a similar practice – Vietnamese are also influenced by Japanese chopstick etiquette as well as French culture when eating a dish.

 More so, Chinese people would perceive chopsticks that are placed in “X” or across the individual bowls as a symbol of death.
 This could offend the person who cooked it, especially if you are a visitor in a private residence,